khoryz/twitter_group_project/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The prpose of this group project is to use the Twitter API to build a database, then use the database to reveal the information included within.
+The purpose of this group project is to use the Twitter API to build a database, then use the database to reveal the information included within.

 ### Team Members
 * Avinash Chekuru